Jussie Smollett’s image takes new hit with revived charges

-CHICAGO (AP) - He’s disappeared from Twitter, his last Instagram post was eight months ago, and his acting and singing careers appear to be at a standstill.
+CHICAGO (AP) - He’s stopped posting to his Twitter account, his last Instagram post was eight months ago, and his acting and singing careers appear to be at a standstill.

 Former “Empire” actor Jussie Smollett has all but vanished from public view in the year since Chicago detectives accused him of paying two brothers to stage a racist and anti-gay attack on him because he was unhappy with his salary and wanted to promote his career.